 One way to approaching shooting an event is to capture scenes before, during, and after; get there early to shoot setup and preparations, then put yourself in the midst of the action once the event officially commences.
-Finally, stick around for post-event happenings: clean up, disassembly, participants departing, etc.
+Make sure you have a backdrop of the event in candid shots so you maintain the mood, your viewers know where the image was taken and what things happened in the event.
+Finally, stick around for post-event happenings: clean up, disassembly, participants and audience departing, etc.

 Here is a brilliant and fun example of how to cover a “fun run” — specifically a 5k zombie run.